 The Company may apply for research and development tax concessions with the Australian Taxation Office on an annual basis.
 Although the amount is possible to estimate at year end, the Australian Taxation Office may reject or materially alter the claim amount.
 Accordingly, the Company does not recognize the benefit of the claim amount until cash receipt since collectability is not certain until such time.
 The tax concession is a refundable credit.
 If the Company has net income then the Company can receive the credit which reduces its income tax liability.
 If the Company has net losses then the Company may still receive a cash payment for the credit, however, the Company's net operating loss carryforwards are reduced by the gross equivalent loss that would produce the credit amount when the income tax rate is applied to that gross amount.
 The concession is recognized as an income tax benefit, in operations, upon receipt.

-During the nine months ended March 31, 2013, the Company applied for and received from the Australian Taxation Office a research and development Tax credit in the amount of $61,150 which is reflected as an income tax benefit in the accompanying unaudited consolidated statement of operations and comprehensive loss.
-Since inception, the Company has received $319,659 from the Australian Taxation Office related to tax credits.
+Since inception, the Company has applied for and received from the Australian Taxation Office a research and development tax credit in the cumulative amount of $258,509 which is reflected as an income tax benefit in the accompanying unaudited consolidated statement of operations and comprehensive loss.

 Basic and Diluted Net Loss Per Common Share:

 Basic net loss per share is computed by dividing the net loss by the weighted average number of common shares outstanding during the period.
 Diluted net loss per common share is computed by dividing the net loss by the weighted average number of common shares outstanding for the period and, if dilutive, potential common shares outstanding during the period.
 Potentially dilutive securities consist of the incremental common shares issuable upon exercise of common stock equivalents such as stock options and convertible debt instruments.
 Potentially dilutive securities are excluded from the computation if their effect is anti-dilutive.
 As a result, the basic and diluted per share amounts for all periods presented are identical.
-As of March 31, 2013, there were no potentially dilutive securities related to a convertible notes payable which were excluded from the computation.
+As of September 30, 2012, there were no potentially dilutive securities which were excluded from the computation.

 Recently Issued Accounting Pronouncements: